forcedotcom/devops-center-feedback/KNOWNISSUES.md

 Sometimes the Projects page can take several minutes to load, and it appears that nothing is happening.

 ### Workaround
-None.
+Wait until the Projects list view loads.
 We're working on addressing this issue.

 ## Can't Promote Changes to Production If Default Apex Test Option Is Selected